 Adams grew up in the Midwest and Knoxville, Tennessee.
 At Centre he was a sports writer for the campus newspaper, public address announcer for home football games, and official scorer at home basketball games.
 Adams' outside interests today include exercise, college athletics, and Thoroughbred horse racing.
-He enjoys the music of Frank Sinatra and Elvis Presley.
+He has attended the Kentucky Derby 37 times.
+Adams enjoys the music of Frank Sinatra and Elvis Presley, classic movies, and the comedy of Jerry Seinfeld.